statsmodels/statsmodels/docs/source/mixed_glm.rst

 GLIMMIX models using two Bayesian methods: the Laplace approximation to the posterior, and a variational Bayes approximation to the posterior.
-Both methods provide point estimates (posterior means) and assements of uncertainty (posterior standard deviation).
+Both methods provide point estimates (posterior means) and assessments of uncertainty (posterior standard deviation).

-The current implimentation only supports independent random effects.
+The current implementation only supports independent random effects.

 Technical Documentation
 -----------------------